tusharsadhwani/slay-the-jokers/README.md

 - Unzip the downloaded file.

-- Move the unzipped folder into the Mods folder located at `%appdata%\Balatro\Mods`
+- Move the unzipped folder into the Mods folder located at `%appdata%\Balatro\Mods`, and rename it to `SlayTheJokers`

 *Why?* This is the folder that Lovely injects mods from.